St. Mary's County in Southern Maryland

 The development of a master plan for Newtowne Neck began this spring, after being delayed due to the discovery of World War II era munitions on the shoreline of the State Park in 2012.
 The Park Service has worked closely with the U.S. Army Corps of Engineers to find and remove the munitions and to develop a plan to address any future discoveries.
 To date, a Newtowne Neck Master Planning Committee has been formed with representatives from the community, St. Francis Xavier Parish, park user groups, and local government officials.
 The approximately 25 member group includes others with expertise in archaeology, historic interpretation, tourism, recreation, and resource protection.
 Four formal Committee meetings have been held, and a fifth community meeting at St. Francis Xavier Parish Hall took place on Aug.
 18th.
 The initial meetings included presentations about the Master Plan Process and about the natural and cultural resources at Newtowne Neck.

 The next steps in the process are to obtain thoughts, ideas, suggestions, and recommendations about an overall vision for the Park.
 This will include identifying goals for the Park, desired uses and activities at the Park, and the possible development of buildings, infrastructure, and other amenities at the Park.
-On Saturday, September 27, 2014 there will be an Open House at the Park where community and County residents and Park visitors can participate in the planning process by visiting the Park, talking to Maryland Park service staff, and taking a Newtowne Neck Master Plan Survey.
-The Open House event will be followed by a Design Charette at the College of Southern Maryland where participants will have an opportunity to participate in visioning exercises for the Park.
-(Registration for the Design Charette is recommended to ensure appropriate space and staffing.)
+An open house was held September 27, 2014 where community and County residents and Park visitors participated in the planning process by visiting the Park, talking to Maryland Park service staff, and taking a Newtowne Neck Master Plan Survey.

 Park staff will work on the concept plan through the winter and early spring and will meet with the Master Planning Committee to refine the master plan.
 It is anticipated that in early summer of 2015, a draft master plan document will be available for review.
 After a preliminary internal review, a third public meeting will be scheduled to present the draft plan to the public for comment.
 These comments will be addressed and the final master plan document will be developed for final approval by the Secretary of the Department of Natural Resources next fall.